ianopolous/meal-planner/recipes/simple.vegetable.curry.md

 1. mix all paste ingredients together in a bowl and set aside
 2. fry all veg. except peas and potatoes for 8 minutes
 3. add peas, potatoes and paste, heat for -5 minutes
-4. add veg stock and coconut milk, make sure vegetbales just covered with liquid
+4. add veg stock, 250ml water and coconut milk, make sure vegetbales just covered with liquid
 5. cover and simmer for 30 minutes